Ready to modernize your meal planning? Making homemade meals has genuinely never been easier with so many conveniences available.

 Depending on your family size and how many leftovers you want, you can adjust the servings using the sliding scale on each of my recipes.

-The menu is a PDF which you can download as a file and open it with Acrobat Reader or you can just open the PDF in your browser.
+The meal planner is a PDF which you can download as a file and open it with Acrobat Reader or you can just open the PDF in your browser and print from there.

 Open your phone camera, point it at the QR code so it appears on your phone screen.
 This will automatically generate a link you can tap.